-Lately, I have been re-reading Plato’s dialogue, the Symposium, in conjunction with T.S.
-Eliot’s poem, Four Quartets.
-In addition to numerous themes that I hope to develop into a full length article in the near future, I have been musing over the different panegyrics to Love presented by the males assembled for this festive occasion.
-(One female voice is, however, permitted to speak at this gathering, namely, Diotima, the philosopher-priest who serves as Socrates’ mouthpiece, or keeping with the Dionysian themes animating the drama, Socarates’ mask.
-I shall have more to say in the days to come about her all important leading role in this typcal male-only event.).
-Of the speeches prior to Socrates’/Diotima’s, I find Aristophanes’s account the most captivating.
-With his discourse, we encounter a myth about human origins in a primordial past when all was well or significantly better than the present.
-As Aristophanes explains, there were originally three kinds of humans—male/male, female/female, and female/male.
-These originary pairs had a spherical shape, four arms, four legs, two sets of genitalia, and so forth.
-More importantly, they were in perfect relational unity with their, as it were, soul mate.
-However, for some inexplicable reason they became proud and plotted to usurp the gods.
-The gods, needy beings as they were, opted to punish them rather than obliterate them.
-Why so?
-The gods required their sacrifices and worship.
-After some deliberation, it was decided that Zeus would cut them in half, thus producing their current embodied state, their experience of love now as lack—a kind of inner emptiness, a swirling always-there longing for the intimacy that was.
+Reading Plato’s dialogue the Symposium in conjunction with T.S.
+Eliot’s poem Four Quartets is a rather fruitful exercise.
+In the Symposium, often considered Plato’s premier dialogue about Love, we find a group of males assembled for a night of festivities, which includes offering their respective panegyrics to Love.
+One alleged female voice, however, is permitted a hearing at this overwhelmingly male-populated gathering, namely, Diotima, the philosopher-priest.
+Yet one could argue that this female voice doesn’t actually represent full female subjectivity, but rather is ventriloquized and functions as Socrates’ mouthpiece, or keeping with the Dionysian themes animating the drama, Socrates’ mask—and a mask-wearer extraordinaire!
+Of the speeches prior to “Diotima’s,” I find Aristophanes’s account the most captivating.
+His discourse contains a myth about human origins in a primordial past when all was well or at least significantly better than our present fractured, fragmented, and estranged human existence.
+As Aristophanes explains, there were originally three kinds of human beings—male/male, female/female, and female/male.
+These originary pairs are described as spherical in shape, possessing four arms, four legs, and two sets of genitalia.
+More importantly, each partner was in perfect relational unity with his or her, so to speak, soul mate.
+However, for some inexplicable reason these original humans became proud and plotted to usurp the gods.
+The gods—rather nasty and needy beings, whose status and identity required sacrifices and continual worship—opted to punish rather than obliterate them.
+After some deliberation, it was decided that Zeus would cut them in half, thus producing their current embodied state, their experience of love now as shadowy incompleteness, discontented lack, and painful longing—an ever-present chronic desire for an intimacy and wholeness that was and is no more.

 Down the passage which we did not take